beefyfinance/beefy-cowllector-v2/README.md

 ## Adding a new chain

 - update the addressbook and viem: `yarn update:addressbook`
-- add the chain in `src/lib/addressbook.ts` if it's not in `blockchain-addressbook` already
+- add the chain in `src/lib/addressbook.ts` if it's not in `@beefyfinance/blockchain-addressbook` already
 - Fix TS errors `yarn test:ts`
   - update `src/lib/config.ts`
   - update `src/lib/rpc-client.ts`